 In his book The Exercise Cure, Sports Medicine physician Jordan Metzl states, “In general, all types of exercise stimulate the release and production of testosterone.
 But there is data to suggest that lifting weights and high-intensity work might stimulate the greatest release of testosterone.”

-Depending on each client’s individual experience and strength, heavy full-body exercises can be performed using 85%-95% of the client’s 1-rep max.
-While this range has shown to optimize muscle growth and circulating levels of testosterone, some studies have been undertaken to demonstrate how forced repetitions can have a more potent effect on hormone levels than a traditional resistance-training workout.
+Depending on each individual experience and strength, a client can execute heavy full-body exercises using 85%-95% of his 1-rep max.
+While this range shows promise in optimizing muscle growth and circulating levels of testosterone, some studies focused on how forced repetitions can have a more potent effect on hormone levels than a traditional resistance-training workout.

 This protocol involves the client executing as many reps as he can without assistance, followed by 1-5 additional reps with help from the trainer.
 Once again, multi-joint, large motor movements are the best choice when performing forced reps.